The Deligne-Mumford operad as a trivialization of the circle action: Proof of the main theorem

-The proof carries over verbatim for the non-unital versions of our operads $\t{Ann}$ and $\t{Fr}_\partial$, as in the statement of Theorem~\ref{thm:mainintro}.
-Alternatively, one can use the fact that the forgetful functor from operads to non-unital operads commutes with homotopy push-outs. \end{proof}
+The proof carries over verbatim to the non-unital versions of our operads $\t{Ann}$ and $\t{Fr}_\partial$.
+Alternatively, one can use the fact that the forgetful functor from operads to non-unital operads commutes with homotopy pushouts. \end{proof}